MAZterXP/testwolf/README.md

     1: pushwalls move 3 tiles unless blocked
        (note: the default maps assume that pushwalls move 2 tiles maximum; this option renders these maps impossible to complete 100%)

-    2: make fake-Hitler fireballs framerate-dependent, effectively slowing them down on fast systems
+    2: make fake-Hitler fireball logic framerate-dependent, slowing them down considerably when running at 70 frames per second (this bug went undetected because the game likely ran at just 17.5 to 35 fps on development computers)

-    4: pick up items using the original logic, which sometimes fails when walking backwards or sideways
+    4: pick up items using the original viewpoint-based logic, which sometimes fails to detect items when walking backwards or sideways, or when running fast through a row of items

-    8: disable circle-strafing (turning and strafing simultaneously) when playing with modern controls (note: circle-strafing is always disabled when recording a demo)
+    8: disable circle-strafing (turning and strafing simultaneously) when playing with modern controls, which is technically impossible on the original Wolf3D input handling code (note: the demo file format is not updated to handle circle-strafing, so it is always disabled when playing/recording demos)

-   16: limit sprite rendering to a maximum of 50 visible sprites at any time -- beyond this limit,
+   16: limit sprite rendering to a maximum of 50 visible sprites at any time; beyond this limit, some
-       enemies may turn invisible
+       active enemies may turn invisible due to the renderer prioritizing statics and enemies with lower indices (even if they are dead)
    ```
    For example, to mimic the original EXEs' behavior when they were run on a Pentium (or faster) system, specify COMP 31 (e.g., WOLF3DCM COMP 31).
 On the other hand, COMP 30 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.

    COMP by itself will enable all compatibility flags (including future ones).
-Use NOCOMP (or simply not specify COMP at all) to disable all compatibility flags (default setting).
+Use NOCOMP (or simply not specify COMP at all) to disable all compatibility flags, which is the default setting.

 Bring "M" on!
 -------------